 - ISK Strategic Goals – Updates/Progress (FY 16/17)

 - Provider Survey Results (2016)

 The Information Technology Services (ITS) department:

-- Manages and maintains all computer systems owned by KCMHSAS.
+- Manages and maintains all computer systems owned by ISK.
 This includes data center hardware and software, desktop and laptop computers, cell phones and air cards.